CodinGeoR/Drawing-with-Fingers-Python-OpenCV-/README.md

 # Drawing with Fingers (Python+OpenCV)
 >Note: I'm using Python 3.7 and OpenCV 3.4.3, for people using others versions of these some instructions may be different.
+>Disclaimer: The program works ok but is a little bit noisy sometimes, it depends of the lights, the camera and how well it do the histogram at the beginning.
+I'm open to suggestions or changes that you maybe have and want to provide :)

 ## Enviroment
 - OS: Windows 10